Faculty and Administration

 Wanda Frankel, Pre-Primary Child Development Specialist, is a licensed clinical social worker and early childhood educator who has over 25 years experience working with children, families, teachers and administrators in schools and clinical settings.
 In addition to Blue School, she is the developmental specialist at Brooklyn Friends School and a childcare center in Park Slope.
 Wanda taught preschool children at Lexington School for the Deaf for many years and then facilitated professional development experiences for early childhood teachers through Bank Street College.
 Most recently, Wanda was on the administrative staff at a special education preschool in Harlem run by the Jewish Board of Family and Children’s Services.
 She has a Masters in Special Education and a Masters in Social Work from CUNY Hunter College and has trained as a play therapist.
 Wanda is passionate about promoting the connections between families, teachers and administrators in order to enhance children’s growth and well-being.

 Laurie Kardos, Middle School Director, has spent nearly two decades working to create and lead innovative and inspiring educational experiences for children.
 Grounded in her classroom teaching and school leadership experience, she comes to us with a lifelong love of and appreciation for middle school students, their ideas and their enormous capabilities.
 She has extensive knowledge of new school startup, innovative curriculum development, and inquiry learning.
 In her most recent role as the Deputy Executive Director in the NYCDOE Office of New Schools, Laurie led a team to recruit, select and train new leaders for over 100 new schools, and to collaborate on creating several new middle and high schools.
 Prior to her work at the DOE, Laurie was a founding assistant principal at an innovative New York City high school that integrates academics, personalized learning, and design thinking.
 She began her work in education as a teacher and instructional leader at the Institute for Collaborative Education, a small, progressive middle and high school.
 Laurie holds a bachelor’s degree from Brown University and a master’s degree from the Harvard Graduate School of Education.
-Laurie lives in Brooklyn with her husband and two children: Simon, age four and Josie, age two.
+Laurie lives in Brooklyn with her husband and two children.

 David Levin, Controller.
 For the last five years, David has served as the Director of Finance and Administration for Legal Momentum, a women´s legal defense and education fund (originally founded by NOW in 1970), and before that, he worked for over a decade at the Fashion Institute of Technology as their Controller.
 Those who met with him during his visit to Blue School were impressed with David's deep experience with non-profit accounting, steady demeanor, and positive attitude, all attributes enthusiastically endorsed by his references.
 At FIT, David enjoyed the creative energy and dynamic programming, and he is looking forward to getting a chance to work closely again with dedicated faculty and staff in support of an inspiring educational mission.